-- The percentage of our waste recycled and diverted from landfills has increased from 29.6 percent in 2009 to 36.1 percent.
+- The percentage of our waste recycled and diverted from landfills has increased 33.75 percent from 2010 to 2013.

 We recognize the importance of decreasing our reliance on fossil fuels as part of our broad strategy to operate more efficiently and reduce carbon dioxide emissions.
 In 2013, we completed our second major solar panel installation at an Aetna-owned facility, doubling the amount of clean energy we produce.

-Our new 975-solar-panel array in a field in Windsor, CT, is expected to generate 268,000 kwh of power, enough electricity to power 24 average homes for a year.
+Online since April 2013, our 975-solar-panel array in a field in Windsor, CT, generated 204,897 kwh of power last year, enough electricity to power 24 average homes for a year.

-We are generating some of our own power with 240 solar panels on the south face of the Atrium Building and an additional 735 panels on the roof.
+We are generating power with 240 solar panels on the south face of the Atrium Building and an additional 735 panels on the roof.
 The system produces about 250,000 kwh of power each year.

 Energy use reduction